-Funding Opportunities
+Funding Opportunities - Student Affairs

 Becoming a well-rounded student includes developing experience inside and outside the classroom.
 As such, several funds have been established to help students participate in initiatives that are non-academic in nature, such as coordinating events for other students, for travel, and to attend conferences while enrolled at the University of Guelph.
-Respective contact information or documents have been listed below each funding description:
+Respective contact information or documents are listed below each funding description:

 Past projects and programs that have received funds include (but are not limited to):